-- □ If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for at least a 30-day supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to at least a 30 -day supply of medication.
+- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30 days.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30 days of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: We will cover at least a 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away:

+We will cover one 31 day emergency supply of a particular drug, or less if your prescription is written for fewer days.
 This is in addition to the above temporary supply.

-□ For those current members with level of care changes: There may be unplanned transitions such as hospital discharges (including psychiatric hospitals) or level of care changes (i.e., changing long-term care facilities, exiting and entering a long-term care facility, ending Part A coverage within a skilled nursing facility, or ending hospice coverage and reverting to Medicare coverage) that can occur anytime.
-If you are prescribed a drug that is not on our Drug List or your ability to get your drugs is restricted in some way, you are required to use the plan's exception process.
-For most drugs, you may request a one-time temporary supply of at least 30 days to allow you time to discuss alternative treatment with your doctor or to request a Drug List (formulary) exception.
-If your doctor writes your prescription for fewer days, you may refill the drug until you've received at least a 30 day supply.
+• For those current members with level of care changes:

+There may be unplanned transitions such as hospital discharges of level of care changes that occur after the first 90 days that you are enrolled as a member in our plan.
+If you are prescribed a drug that is not on our formulary or your ability to get your drugs is limited, you are required to use the plans exception process.
+You may request a one time temporary supply of a maximum of 30 days to allow you time to discuss alternative treatment with your doctor or to pursue a formulary exception.